 No matter whether you are using a Windows PC or an Apple Mac, you have a couple of ways to restore deleted photos and other files through the built-in programs or backup copies.

-Recover digital photos on Windows PC
+Recover deleted photos on Windows PC (without software)?

-Solution 1: Check the Recycle Bin
+Solution 1: Restore deleted photos from Recycle Bin

 Deleting a file by accident hasn't been a problem for PC users since the Recycle Bin first appear in Windows.
 When you use either the Delete button or right-click on a file or folder and choose Delete, such deleted file or folder will be moved to the Recycle Bin on the Desktop.
 To restore them: